 For the whole family

-Precocious 7-year-old Eva Karpman and her mom interview celebs, award winners and experts in a range of fields each week, with a hope of encouraging young people to find their passion and follow their dreams.
+Precocious 7-year-old Eva Karpman and her mom interview celebs, award winners and experts in a range of fields each week, with the hope of encouraging young people to find their passion and follow their dreams.
 The relatable mother-daughter dynamic and the big-name guests make this a fun choice for kids and their parents to listen to together.
 Best for: Kids

-One of the newest podcasts to hit the scene, NPR's first show for kids is exactly the sort of engaging, well-produced content you would expect from the leaders in radio and audio series.
+NPR's first show for kids is exactly the sort of engaging, well-produced content you would expect from the leaders in radio and audio series.
 Hosts Guy Roz and Mindy Thomas exude joy and curiosity while discussing the latest news in science and technology in a way that's enjoyable for kids and informative for grown-ups.
 Best for: Kids

 This excellent biweekly podcast features middle-schoolers talking about a popular middle-grade or YA book as well as sharing their favorite book recommendations.
 Public radio figure Kitty Felde runs the discussion, and each episode includes a passage of that week's book read by a celebrity guest.
 Best for: Tweens and teens